ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: #vpc-scaling-dedicated-compute-observe}
 {: step}

+You must configure a logging in a region to monitor the VPC logs.
+For more information, see [Configuring IBM Cloud platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs).
+Similarly, you should configure 1 instance of the {{site.data.keyword.monitoringlong_notm}} service per region to collect platform metrics in that location.
+For more info, see [Enabling platform metrics](https://{DomainName}/docs/monitoring?topic=monitoring-platform_metrics_enabling)
+{:tip}

 In this section, you will learn how to check the logs of your VPC resources and monitor the load balancer for VPC metrics.
 The {{site.data.keyword.loganalysislong_notm}} and {{site.data.keyword.monitoringlong_notm}} services are enabled to receive platform metrics while provisioning.

 ### Check the logs